Omar Infante

-Omar Rafael Infante [in-FAHN-tay] (born December 26, 1981) is a Venezuelan former professional baseball second baseman.
+Omar Rafael Infante (born December 26, 1981) is a Venezuelan former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Detroit Tigers, Atlanta Braves, Miami Marlins, and Kansas City Royals.
 He was an All-Star in 2010, and won a World Series in 2015.
 While primarily a second baseman, he has experience at every position except for pitcher, catcher, and first base.

 Career

 Detroit Tigers

-Infante made his major league debut with the Detroit Tigers on September 7, 2002. entered the 2003 season as the starting shortstop for the Detroit Tigers.
+Infante made his major league debut with the Detroit Tigers on September 7, 2002, and entered the 2003 season as the starting shortstop for the Detroit Tigers.
 Ramón Santiago, considered a better glove-man started the season at second base.
 Considered two of the Tigers better prospects, both proved overmatched; Infante hit .222 with no home runs and eight RBIs in over 200 at-bats.

 In 2004, Infante lost any chance to claim the starting shortstop role when the Tigers acquired Carlos Guillén, who went on to be an All-Star that year (Santiago had been included in the trade for Guillén).
 With Guillén at shortstop and free agent acquisition Fernando Viña at second base, Infante was likely to spend much of the season in the minors.
 Then he received an opportunity in mid-May to play every day at second base when Viña was sidelined for the year by a hamstring injury.
 He responded by playing solid defense and hitting .264 with 16 home runs and 55 RBIs in 142 games.

 Infante's rebound in 2004 fueled speculation that he may one day become a star at second base.
 In 2005, however, he regressed, and the Tigers sought his replacement.
 In June of that year, the Tigers traded for Plácido Polanco, who had been filling a utility role with the Philadelphia Phillies.
 Polanco became the starting second baseman, and Infante moved to the bench.

 Following his move to the bench, Infante played seven different positions during the 2007 season.

 Chicago Cubs

-On November 12, 2007 Infante was traded to the Chicago Cubs for Jacque Jones.
-On December 4, 2007 Infante was traded again, this time along with Will Ohman to the Atlanta Braves for José Ascanio.
+On November 12, 2007, Infante was traded to the Chicago Cubs for Jacque Jones.
+On December 4, 2007, Infante was traded again, this time along with Will Ohman to the Atlanta Braves for José Ascanio.
 A Cub for less than a month during the off-season, Infante never appeared in a game.